truust-io/docs.truust.io/content/payment-flows.md

 If you prefer to **complete the payment totally on your side** without sending the `buyer_link`, you must create the associated `payin` to this order directly with our API.
 The available payin types of currently are:

-- `REDSYS_V2` - Completes the payment using our card-payments gateway
+- `REDSYS_V2` or `CECABANK` - Completes the payment using one of our card-payments gateway
 - `BANKWIRE` - Completes the payment using a bank transfer
 - `WALLET` - Completes the payment using the funds located at the specified `wallet_id` parameter